Empowering young scientists

 At present, the School of Computing Science supports PWSAfrica as part of its international outreach.
 Over July and August 2018, I led a team of computer scientists (which includes Benjamin Bumpus, Fatma Elsafoury, Fionnuala Johnson, and Tom Wallis) from the University of Glasgow to the University of Ibadan in Nigeria, to run PWSAfrica’s inaugural event.
 The two-week long workshop was certainly successful.
 We trained over 100 undergraduate and postgraduate students from various STEM departments on the basics of Python programming.
 In all, we considered PWSAfrica 2018 to be a roaring success; for the students' experience, and their voracious appetite for learning; for the team’s incredible journey, and the knowledge we impacted.

 We are very proud of what we’ve achieved, and we’re excited about making even more impact!
-For 2019, we will be running our second workshop at the University of Rwanda, Kigali.
 You can stay up-to-date with our activities on Twitter @PWSAfrica.